-Raid your fabric offcuts for some Springtime shades and foundation paper piece your very own Easter quilts with these quilt block patterns by FPP master Susi Bellingham.
-This pattern shows you how to make 12 quilt blocks – 6 chicks and 6 eggs.
+Raid your fabric offcuts for some Springtime shades and paper piece your very own Easter quilts with these quilt block patterns by FPP master Susi Bellingham.
+This pattern shows you how to make 12 quilt blocks– 6 patchwork chicks and 6 patchwork eggs.
 They were originally intended to be sewing into Susi’s row-by-row quilt but we’re sharing them here as a taster as we think they make a lovely stand-alone Easter quilt project too.
 Simply combine them with coordinating plain blocks to make a mini quilt or patchwork cushion.

 You will need

 - Background fabric: ½yd – we’ve used Sprinkle in Jelly Bracelet from the Basics collection by Cotton+Steel